olidafrog/cursor-talk-to-figma-mcp/readme.md

 12. For working with variables and design tokens:
     - Use `list_collections` to see available variable collections
+    - Create a new collection with `create_collection` if needed (e.g., "Primitives", "Semantic")
     - Use `list_variables` to explore existing variables in the document
-    - Create new variables with `create_variable` specifying type (FLOAT, STRING, BOOLEAN, COLOR)
+    - Create new variables with `create_variable` specifying type (FLOAT, STRING, BOOLEAN, COLOR) and collection ID
-    - Use `set_variable_value` to update variable values across modes
+    - Use `set_variable_value` to set variable values (required after creation)
     - Bind variables to node properties using `set_node_paints` with boundVariables
     - Use `get_node_variables` to inspect which variables are bound to a node
+    - Use `rename_node` to rename nodes to match variable naming conventions (e.g., using "/" for hierarchy)
     - Variables enable consistent theming and design token management

 ## License